What I’d Tell My Younger Self

-Lately I’ve been reflecting back on my younger years.
+Lately, I’ve been reflecting back on my younger years.
 Teenage years as a rebel girl.
 College years as a snotty know it all sorority, cheerleader girl.
-My 20s when I thought I could see my clear path in life.
-Now I laugh, shake my head and think, if I only I could see into the future.
+In my 20s when I thought I could see my clear path in life.
+Now I laugh, shake my head and think if I only I could see into the future.
 Nothing is really what I thought it would be, yet it’s everything I hoped it to be.
 If I had the chance to go back and whisper sweet nothings in my younger years’ ear, this is what I’d say.

 TAKE CARE OF YOURSELF: Go to the doctor once a year for a physical.
 Stop going to the tanning bed.
 Don’t smoke because quitting is the hardest thing you’ll ever endure.
 Eat your vegetables.
 Respect yourself.
 Never stop learning.
 Don’t watch so much TV.

 FIND “ME” TIME: When you have a husband, kids, and a job, you no longer have “me” time whenever you want it.
 Relish in it.
 Don’t fill up your day with endless errands.
 Relax.
 Find time to breathe.
 Sit down.
 Read a book.
 Go for a walk.
 Enjoy nature.
 Go out to dinner by yourself.

 YOU ARE IN CONTROL OF YOUR LIFE: Think about the decisions you’re making and how they might impact your future.
 Whatever decision you make, you can always change your mind if you are not happy.
 Take some time to re-evaluate after a month and know it’s ok to walk away from bad habits, bad situations, and bad relationships.

 DON’T FIND A HUSBAND UNTIL AFTER 30: Go on dates, but don’t set your sights on searching for “the one” until after 30.
 Focus on you and your life.
 You don’t need a spouse and kids to make your life complete at 25.